MrRobWad/cordova-plugin-code-push/CONTRIBUTING.md

 #### Default

-To run all of the unit tests on Android and iOS with both UIWebView and WkWebView:
+To run all of the unit tests on Android and iOS with both redecatedTermWeCantMention and WkWebView:
 ```
 gulp test
 ```

 #### iOS

-To run all of the unit tests on iOS with both the UIWebView and WkWebView:
+To run all of the unit tests on iOS with both the redecatedTermWeCantMention and WkWebView:
 ```
 gulp test-ios
 ```

-To run all of the unit tests on iOS with the UIWebView:
+To run all of the unit tests on iOS with the redecatedTermWeCantMention:
 ```
 gulp test-ios-ui
 ```